alexandr-soft/awesome-continuous-ai/SECURITY.md

 - Any special configuration required to reproduce the issue
 - Step-by-step instructions to reproduce the issue
 - Proof-of-concept or exploit code (if possible)
-- Impact of the issue, including how an attacker might exploit the issue

 This information will help us triage your report more quickly.